huandu/facebook/README.md

 ## Out of Scope ##

 1. No OAuth integration.
-This library only provides APIs to parse/verify access token and code generated in OAuth 2.0 authentication process.
+This package only provides APIs to parse/verify access token and code generated in OAuth 2.0 authentication process.
 2. No old RESTful API support.
 Such APIs are deprecated for years.
 Forget about them.

 ## License ##

-This library is licensed under MIT license.
+This package is licensed under MIT license.
 See LICENSE for details.